 - to reduce the risk of flooding in the area; and

 - to encourage business growth and promote the development of economic infrastructure.

-Dredging the Impounded River Lagan to remove sediment build up will improve the quality and aesthetics of the river and assist in flood management, critical to ensuring that these strategic objectives are delivered.
+Dredging the Impounded River Lagan to remove sediment build up improves the quality and aesthetics of the river and assists in flood management, critical to ensuring that these strategic objectives are delivered.